catapult-dstein/catapult-dstein/README.md

+# Who?

 - 👋 Hi, I’m @catapult-dstein
-- 👀 I’m interested in beer
+- 👀 I’m interested in house repair and paying bills
-- 🌱 I’m currently learning kusto
+- 🌱 I’m currently learning how to pay bills
-- 💞️ I’m looking to collaborate on beer
+- 💞️ I’m looking to collaborate on paying bills
 - 📫 How to reach me @work

 <!---